NayellyZurita/Fraud_detection/README.md

-# Fraud Detection SQL Project
+# Fraud Detection Analysis and Trend Visualization SQL Project

 ### This repository contains SQL queries and data for analyzing insurance claim data to detect potential fraud.
 The project involves cleaning and transforming data, performing statistical analysis, and creating summary tables for visualization in Tableau.